myelinio/myelin.io/content/blog/recommender-demo.md

 ### Deployment (task)

-After the model is trained and the condition to deploy is met.
-Myelin will run the deployment step.
+After the model is trained and the condition to deploy is met, Myelin will run the deployment step.
 This step is slightly different from the previous ones since the deployment needs to be exposed through an API: